 (1) For a request made during the Operating Period to decommit a Resource, ERCOT may perform a study using Real-Time conditions to determine if ERCOT will remain n-1 secure with that Resource Off-Line.
-ERCOT may grant the request provided the Resource is not providing any Ancillary Service Resource Responsibility and if analysis indicates the Resource Outage contingency results in no additional active constraints for SCED.
+ERCOT may grant the request provided the analysis indicates the Resource Outage contingency results in no additional active constraints for SCED.
 ERCOT may only approve requests that do not have a reliability impact.

 (2) If more units are requesting decommitment than can be accommodated, ERCOT shall review the requests in order of receipt.